JanLanzer/hf_comorbidity/README.md

-# A Network medicine approach to study comorbidities in heart failure with preserved ejection fraction
+# A network medicine approach to study comorbidities in heart failure with preserved ejection fraction

 ## Abstract